Abdulhadu/blockchain_attendance_app/README.md

 In the project directory, you can run:

 ### `npm start`  For Running the development server of Front End at http://localhost:3000/
-### 'npm run start-api' For Running the Development Server of Backend at http://127.0.0.1:5000/
+### `npm run start-api` For Running the Development Server of Backend at http://127.0.0.1:5000/

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.